kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Graphs.md

 Proof by induction on number of vertices.
 For one vertex, one colour is needed.
 Assume hypothesis.
 For a graph with n vertices, with chromatic number k.
 Add one vertex and you get chromatic number of at most k+1.

 ### Bipartite graphs and matchings
-A bipartite graph can be partitioned into two parts s.t. edges of the graph only go between the two parts, but not inside a part (think domain to codomain).
+A bipartite graph can be partitioned into two parts s.t. edges of the graph only go between the two parts, but not inside a part (think domain to codomain or red-black tree).

 A graph G is said to be **bipartite** iff there exists U ⊆ V s.t. `E ⊆ {{u,u'}:u in U and u' in V \ U}`